upenn-cis198/homework1/README.md

 ## Deadline

-You have two weeks to do this assignment, it is due Feb 11th at 11:59pm!
+You have two weeks to do this assignment; it is due Feb 11th at 11:59pm Eastern.